Viaprestige/Viasocial/README.md

 ----------

-**Viasocial** is a simple PHP plugin, that makes the possibility to **fetch comments from facebook**'s database, using the [Graph API](https://developers.facebook.com/docs/graph-api).
+**Viasocial** is a simple PHP plugin, that makes the possibility to **fetch comments from facebook**'s database, using the <a href="https://developers.facebook.com/docs/graph-api" target="_blank">Graph API</a>.
-Viasocial is created specially for [WordPress](https://wordpress.org/), under [Avada](http://theme-fusion.com/avada/) template.
+Viasocial is created specially for <a href="https://wordpress.org/" target="_blanc">WordPress</a>, under <a href="http://theme-fusion.com/avada/" target="_blanc">Avada</a> template.

 The Source of Ideas
 -----------------------
-Two weeks ago we decide to replace the default WordPress comments with [facebook social plugin](https://developers.facebook.com/products/social-plugins) , so at this step  everything is clear except that for example; we can't show the latest comments* in the sidebar, because that facebook social plugin is iframed, means that comments are outside website, and neither WordPress or WordPress's plugins  can do that at this moment (no official methods).
+Two weeks ago we decide to replace the default WordPress comments with <a href="https://developers.facebook.com/products/social-plugins" target="_blanc">facebook social plugin</a>, so at this step  everything is clear except that for example; we can't show the latest comments* in the sidebar, because that facebook social plugin is iframed, means that comments are outside website, and neither WordPress or WordPress's plugins  can do that at this moment (no official methods).
 So we decide to make something simple & clean, then we have chosen PHP, and we avoided using jQuery.